6 min read

 design drawings construction

-It may sound obvious, but there are quite a lot of cases where the drawing is not followed or the available drawing is not detailed enough to provide the right information to the people on site.
+It may sound obvious, but there are many cases where the Design drawing is not followed or the available design drawing is not detailed enough to provide the right information to the people on site.
 Confusion, delays, waste of time, materials and resources in general are all linked to this issue.

-5. The RFIs or other instructions from the Client are not followed on-site
+5. The RFIs or other Change instructions from the Client or the Designer are not followed on-site

 6. Changes on site and repairs are not approved by the Client